- Record Groups

 - Folder 26: Lakota’s 75 Years

-- Folder 27: Langer: Hearings Before the Committee on Privileges and Elections, United States Senate: A Protest to the Seating of William Langer, A Senator from the State of North Dakota: November 1941
+- Folder 27: Hearings Before the Committee on Privileges and Elections, United States Senate: A Protest to the Seating of William Langer, A Senator from the State of North Dakota, November 1941

-- Folder 28: Message from the President of the United States to the House of Representatives: February 26, 1931; Message from the President of the United States to the Senate: March 3, 1931
+- Folder 28: Messages from the President of the United States to the House of Representatives and Senate, 1931

 Browse by Box: